metio/terraform-provider-k8s/docs/data-sources/operator_cluster_x_k8s_io_infrastructure_provider_v1alpha2_manifest.md

 Optional:

-- `additional_deployments` (Attributes) AdditionalDeployments is a map of additional deployments that the providershould manage.
-The key is the name of the deployment and the value is theDeploymentSpec. (see [below for nested schema](#nestedatt--spec--additional_deployments))
+- `additional_deployments` (Attributes) AdditionalDeployments is a map of additional deployments that the provider should manage.
+The key is the name of the deployment and the value is the DeploymentSpec. (see [below for nested schema](#nestedatt--spec--additional_deployments))
-- `additional_manifests` (Attributes) AdditionalManifests is reference to configmap that contains additional manifests that will be appliedtogether with the provider components.
-The key for storing these manifests has to be 'manifests'.The manifests are applied only once when a certain release is installed/upgraded.
-If namespace is not specified, thenamespace of the provider will be used.
+- `additional_manifests` (Attributes) AdditionalManifests is reference to configmap that contains additional manifests that will be applied together with the provider components.
+The key for storing these manifests has to be 'manifests'.
+The manifests are applied only once when a certain release is installed/upgraded.
+If namespace is not specified, the namespace of the provider will be used.
 There is no validation of the yaml content inside the configmap. (see [below for nested schema](#nestedatt--spec--additional_manifests))
-- `config_secret` (Attributes) ConfigSecret is the object with name and namespace of the Secret providingthe configuration variables for the current provider instance, like e.g. credentials.Such configurations will be used when creating or upgrading provider components.The contents of the secret will be treated as immutable.
-If changes needto be made, a new object can be created and the name should be updated.The contents should be in the form of key:value.
-This secret must be inthe same namespace as the provider. (see [below for nested schema](#nestedatt--spec--config_secret))
+- `config_secret` (Attributes) ConfigSecret is the object with name and namespace of the Secret providing the configuration variables for the current provider instance, like e.g. credentials.
+Such configurations will be used when creating or upgrading provider components.
+The contents of the secret will be treated as immutable.
+If changes need to be made, a new object can be created and the name should be updated.
+The contents should be in the form of key:value.
+This secret must be in the same namespace as the provider. (see [below for nested schema](#nestedatt--spec--config_secret))
 - `deployment` (Attributes) Deployment defines the properties that can be enabled on the deployment for the provider. (see [below for nested schema](#nestedatt--spec--deployment))
-- `fetch_config` (Attributes) FetchConfig determines how the operator will fetch the components and metadata for the provider.If nil, the operator will try to fetch components according to defaultembedded fetch configuration for the given kind and 'ObjectMeta.Name'.For example, the infrastructure name 'aws' will fetch artifacts fromhttps://github.com/kubernetes-sigs/cluster-api-provider-aws/releases. (see [below for nested schema](#nestedatt--spec--fetch_config))
+- `fetch_config` (Attributes) FetchConfig determines how the operator will fetch the components and metadata for the provider.
+If nil, the operator will try to fetch components according to default embedded fetch configuration for the given kind and 'ObjectMeta.Name'.
+For example, the infrastructure name 'aws' will fetch artifacts from https://github.com/kubernetes-sigs/cluster-api-provider-aws/releases. (see [below for nested schema](#nestedatt--spec--fetch_config))
 - `manager` (Attributes) Manager defines the properties that can be enabled on the controller manager for the provider. (see [below for nested schema](#nestedatt--spec--manager))
-- `manifest_patches` (List of String) ManifestPatches are applied to rendered provider manifests to customize theprovider manifests.
-Patches are applied in the order they are specified.The 'kind' field must match the target object, andif 'apiVersion' is specified it will only be applied to matching objects.This should be an inline yaml blob-string https://datatracker.ietf.org/doc/html/rfc7396
+- `manifest_patches` (List of String) ManifestPatches are applied to rendered provider manifests to customize the provider manifests.
+Patches are applied in the order they are specified.
+The 'kind' field must match the target object, and if 'apiVersion' is specified it will only be applied to matching objects.
+This should be an inline yaml blob-string https://datatracker.ietf.org/doc/html/rfc7396
 - `version` (String) Version indicates the provider version.

 <a id="nestedatt--spec--additional_deployments"></a>